sbtrn-devil/crtk/docs/api.md

 - `channel`: _String_ - channel ID
 - `callback`: _function_ - listener callback to be called

 Same as `.on(channel, callback)`, but the `callback` will only be called once, for next soonest event on `channel`, and then auto-unsubscribed.
-Handy when you need exactly this behaviour.
+Handy when you need it to behave exactly like this, and particularly useful with anonymous/local/bound functions as one-shot callbacks.

 ### .removeListener(channel, callback): _method_